Katie McKenna delves into what we’re all made of. We are what we eat, after all!

 This is not just about progressing up the ladder, it’s about creating a career and reputation that brings you joy and fortifies your purpose in life.
 It’s about widening your own knowledge and experience.
 So many in our profession are consumed with the here and now that we rarely find time to fully consider what we want.

-For example, when was the last time you properly thought about where you want to be in five years?
-What steps, training or action needs to be completed to achieve this?
+For example, when was the last time you properly thought five years ahead?
+What steps, training or action do you need to complete to achieve this?
 Research it and make a plan.

 Have you taken time to think about how you can utilise your skills out with the law?
 There are so many valuable non-executive director, trustee and board positions than can widen your skillset and knowledge.
 In a similar vein, have you considered how your experience can help the next generation of solicitors or how you can benefit from same?
 There are some excellent mentoring schemes in place that are always calling out for willing participants.

 This is just food for thought.
 Hopefully, by binging on all the delicious and good stuff in life we can stop worrying about impact the reality of our professional lives can have.